Skip to Content

 Good for:

 The final type of common rock hammer is the hybrid hammer.
-The hybrid hammers as having different, specialized uses, and they are typically not made specifically to break apart rock.
+The hybrid hammers have different, specialized uses and are typically not made specifically to break apart rock.

-An example of a hybrid hammer could be a welding or chipping hammer, which has an almost ax-like side and a pick side, or a geological pick, which has a shovel-like side and a pick side.
+An example of a hybrid hammer could be a welding or chipping hammer with an almost axe-like side and a pick side, or a geological pick with a shovel-like side and a pick side.

 Bad for:

-Hybrid hammers are usually categorized into specific niches, so make sure the hybrid hammer you are buying is suitable to the rock you are working with.
+Hybrid hammers are usually categorized into specific niches, so make sure the hybrid hammers you are buying is suitable to the rock you are working with.

 If you buy a hybrid hammer built for working with softer rock, it will struggle to deal with tougher rocks.